elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

   * If you are the maintainer for both `plug` and `plug_auth`, then you may allow `plug_auth` to define modules with the `Plug` namespace, such as `Plug.Auth`.
 However, you are responsible for avoiding or managing any conflicts that may arise in the future

-## Non-assertive patterns
+## Non-assertive pattern matching

 #### Problem

-Overall, Elixir systems are composed of many supervised processes, so the effects of an error are localized to a single process, not propagating to the entire application.
-A supervisor will detect the failing process, report it, and possibly restart it.
+Overall, Elixir systems are composed of many supervised processes, so the effects of an error are localized to a single process, and don't propagate to the entire application.
+A supervisor detects the failing process, reports it, and possibly restarts it.
 This anti-pattern arises when developers write defensive or imprecise code, capable of returning incorrect values which were not planned for, instead of programming in an assertive style through pattern matching and guards.

 #### Example